makerdao/community/faqs/mkr-token.md

 ### MKR as a recapitalization source

 The token also acts as a source of recapitalization when the Maker Protocol runs at a deficit.
-The possibility of MKR token supply dilution gives holders a strong incentive to govern the system well.
+The possibility of MKR token supply Dilution gives holders a strong incentive to govern the system well.
 Inversely, the destruction of MKR through the auctioning of Dai from the system’s excess surplus further incentivizes holders to govern the system well.

 ## How are MKR tokens created or destroyed?